Services

 Play therapy is particularly effective for children facing various challenges, such as behavioral issues, trauma, anxiety, depression, or social difficulties.
 It provides a safe and supportive environment where children can explore, process, and make sense of their feelings and experiences.
 Additionally, play therapy can be adapted to suit the developmental level and individual needs of each client, making it a versatile and valuable therapeutic tool for mental health professionals working with diverse populations.

-What Happens in Play therapy?
+What Happens in Play Therapy?

 Play therapy is a therapeutic approach that uses play as a medium for children to express themselves, communicate, and work through emotional and psychological challenges.
 During play therapy sessions, a trained therapist creates a safe and accepting environment where the child can engage in various forms of play, such as drawing, painting, storytelling, role-playing, or using toys and games.